 Are these chicken potstickers easy for real?!

-I hear you saying "Roby, you said they're easy, but they look way too difficult to me to make!"
+I hear you saying "Roby, you said they're easy, but they look way too difficult to me to make!".
+I thought that too when I made them for the first time, don't worry.
+They’re not difficult 🙂 you gotta trust me here.

-Dough is made with flour and water, then rolled out with a rolling pin (nothing fancy!).
+The dough is made with flour and water, then rolled out with a rolling pin (nothing fancy!).
+The filling is just a combination of simple ingredients and the cooking method is really simple and you'll never again make dumplings in the classic way.

 The tricky part may be the wrapping moment.
 But it's all about practice (as usual).